Dublin, CA Juvenile Delinquency Attorneys

 • The child will be put on probation and sent to a probation camp or ranch.

-In the case of the DJJ, the child will go to a reception center for the first 30 to 90 days, which will allow the center to determine what education and treatment the child needs.
-Afterwards, the child will likely be sent to a correctional facility or youth camp.
+In the case of the DJJ, the child will go to a reception center for the first 30 to 90 days, allowing the center to determine what education and treatment the child needs.
+Afterward, the child will likely be sent to a correctional facility or youth camp.

-There are several procedures law enforcement may take if they have reason to arrest a juvenile.
+Law enforcement may take several procedures if they have reason to arrest a juvenile.
 More specifically, if a child is arrested, the police can choose to do any of the following:

 • make a record of the arrest and let the child go home;